Hailey-Ross/hails.Monitor/database_version/README.md

 ## ✅ Optional but Recommended:

 - Grafana (for advanced analytics)
-- HTTPS (strongly recommended for security)
+- HTTPS/SSL (strongly recommended for security)

 ---